Buying or Selling a Vehicle

 b.
 Provide a current odometer reading if the vehicle is less than ten years old.

 c.
-If payments are to be made to the seller by the buyer, an acceptable mortgage document must be provided.
+If payments are to be made to a lien holder by the buyer, an acceptable mortgage document must be provided.
 The mortgage document must contain the words “Security Agreement or “Promissory Note”, vehicle description (year, make, model, VIN), Buyer(s) & lien holder's name and address, lien amount, and the buyer’s signature.
 Please note: The buyer cannot register the vehicle without a properly endorsed title.

 2. Remove plates.
 By Colorado State Law, sellers must retain their own plates before the buyer drives away.
 If plates are left on the vehicle when transferred to a new owner, you could be liable for traffic tickets and other legal problems that are connected with the plate number—and with you.
 If you forgot to remove your plates, you may report them lost or stolen at your county Motor Vehicle office.
 See form DR2283.